CS179K-Summer23/cs179-project-marketme/README.md

 MarketMe's IMS is a terminal software offering several essential features:

-1. **eCommerce API Integration 🌐**: Seamlessly pull in product information for testing program features.
+1. **UPCitemdb API Integration 🌐**: Seamlessly pull in product information to auto-filled product data.
 2. **Product Management 🛠️**: Manual input, deletion, and update of product details.
 3. **Barcode Integration 📸**: Utilize a barcode scanner for existing products and input new ones using fake barcodes/QR codes.
 4. **Alert System 🔔**: ESP API-driven alerts for sales/price changes, low stock, and impending expiration dates.